LDAWG-a11y/a11yWebApp/src/guides/modal-vs-non-modal-dialogs.md

 My examples are super basic, I didn't add click outside to close and I never added a dialog wrapper for the ARIA example, I just blurred the rest of the page, because I was being a bit lazy.

-I guess the message here is, if you are struggling with how to implement a modal dialog correctly and you do not need to support any browsers over a year old, then maybe the <dialog> element can help you out, as it handles so much out-of-the-box for us, we basically just need to listeners and styles.
+I guess the message here is, if you are struggling with how to implement a modal dialog correctly and you do not need to support any browsers over a year old, then maybe the `<dialog>` element can help you out, as it handles so much out-of-the-box for us, we basically just need to listeners and styles.
+If you can't use the `<dialog>`, then use `inert` and manage focus for opening and closing.
 I've provided further reading resources below.

 ## Further reading